joblib/joblib/doc/persistence.rst

   >>> joblib.dump(to_persist, filename + '.z')  # doctest: +ELLIPSIS
   ['...test.pkl.z']

-By default, `joblib.dump` uses the zlib compression method as it gives the best tradeoff between speed and disk space.
+By default, :func:`joblib.dump` uses the zlib compression method as it gives the best tradeoff between speed and disk space.
 The other supported compression methods are 'gzip', 'bz2', 'lzma' and 'xz':

   >>> # Dumping in a gzip compressed file using a compress level of 3.
   >>> joblib.dump(to_persist, filename + '.gz', compress=('gzip', 3))  # doctest: +ELLIPSIS